Experimentation and startup performance: Evidence from A/B testing

 78 Pages Posted: 23 Aug 2019 Last revised: 18 May 2021

 Date Written: August 20, 2019

-Recent work argues that experimentation is the appropriate framework for entrepreneurial strategy.
+Recent scholarship has argued that experimentation should be the organizing prin- ciple for entrepreneurial strategy.
 Experimentation leads to organizational learning, which drives improvements in firm performance.
-We investigate this proposition by exploiting the time-varying adoption of A/B testing technology, which has drastically reduced the cost of experimentally testing business ideas.
-This paper provides the first evidence on how digital experimentation affects a large sample of high-technology startups using data that tracks their growth, technology use, and product launches.
-Despite its prominence in the business press, relatively few firms have adopted A/B testing tools.
-However, among those that do, we find increased performance on several critical dimensions, including page views, code changes, and new product features.
-These results are robust to our use of instrumental variables and synthetic control models, where we leverage Google’s launch of a new A/B testing tool.
+We investigate this proposition by exploiting the time-varying adoption of A/B testing technology, which has drastically reduced the cost of testing business ideas.
+Our results provide the first evidence on how digital experimentation affects a large sample of high-technology startups using data that tracks their growth, technology use, and products.
+While relatively few firms adopt A/B testing, among those that do, we find increased performance on several critical dimensions, including page views and product launches.
+These results are robust to the use of instrumental variables and synthetic control models, where we leverage Google’s launch of a new A/B testing tool.
 Our analysis suggests that firms are using A/B tests to experiment with significant changes, not merely incremental improvements.
-Consistent with these results, we also find that A/B testing increases over time and is positively related to tail outcomes, with adopt- ing firms both scaling and failing faster.
-Our results inform the emerging literature on entrepreneurial strategy and illustrate the growing importance of digitization and data-driven decision-making.
+Consistent with these results, we also find that A/B testing is positively related to tail outcomes, with adopting firms both scaling and failing faster.
+These findings inform the literatures on entrepreneurial strategy, organizational learning, and data-driven decision-making.

 Keywords: Entrepreneurial Strategy, Startups, A/B Testing, Data-Driven Decision-Making, Experimentation

 Suggested Citation: Suggested Citation